 This is part of a multi-part series on Canada’s beautiful province of Nova Scotia.

-Like all places, Nova Scotia has its indigenous foods, many I’d never even heard before, let alone was able to spell.
+Like all places, Nova Scotia, Canada has its indigenous or local foods, many I’d never even heard of before, let alone was able to spell.
 As I often tend to do, I found myself eating my way through this tiny province with no shortage of tasty morsels and fresh foods at every turn.
+Here are some of the local dishes I discovered beyond lobster and oysters.

-This traditional Acadian dish is not really pie at all actually.
-Rappie pie, or Rapûre, was described to me as a “glue-like” casserole made from potatoes and chicken broth.
+This traditional Acadian dish is not really pie at all.
+Rappie pie, or Rapûre, was described to me by a local (I repeat: described TO me) as a “glue-like” casserole made from potatoes and chicken broth.
 Suffice it to say, the descriptor is quite accurate, leaving not much more to say than that.
 Potatoes and glue – dropping into my stomach like an adobe brick – not the most flavorful, and not really an attractive dish, but most likely filling on a cold, wet winter day.
 It’s often topped with molasses or butter.
+Are you familiar with rappie pie?
+Please share what might be a tastier recipe!

-Here we have basically the same ingredients as rappie pie, but this is not allowed to gel or congeal into its cousin’s gluey state and remains more of a thick chicken stew.
+Here we have basically the same ingredients as rappie pie, but this is not allowed to gel or congeal into its cousin’s gluey state.
+Rather, it remains more of a thick chicken stew.
 The flavor reminds me of something grandma would give you if you were sick, but with the consistency of gumbo.

-We couldn’t find the exact origins of this name – whether it is Jamaican or from an old British term – I actually ate Solomon Gundy growing up, but we simply called it pickled herring.
+We couldn’t find the exact origins of this name – whether it is Jamaican or from an old British term or both.
+But I actually ate Solomon Gundy growing up in the northeast of the U.S., but we simply called it pickled herring.
 I couldn’t find much of a difference in the pickling juice, onions, and smoked herring as it is found here in Nova Scotia compared to how it would be at a deli on Manhattan’s lower east side.
 It has a strong taste and, as a kid, I didn’t like it at all.
 Of course, like most things, it’s grown on me and now I find it quite tasty!

 Anyone from New England – the Boston-area and north of there – claims the ‘best’ chowder.
 The word chowder has its roots in the Latin word calderia, which came to mean cooking pot.
 In French, the term became chaudiere which is starting to sound much more like ‘chowder’.
 It also could from the old English word jowter (a fish peddler).
 Like many dishes from the past, it originated as a sort of ‘poor man’s’ stew with bits of whatever was at hand thrown in.
 Whatever the term;s origins, here in Atlantic Canada, good chowder is a given.
 Fleshy bits of seafood in a creamy broth of milk, potatoes, onions is the typical make-up of this popular dish.
 And if you just can’t get enough, you can see Nova Scotia by following the Chowder Trail and filling your stomach with hearty bowls of this specialty from all around the province.
 Without even realizing it, I had hit quite a few of these spots during my visit like Charlotte Lane, Churchill’s at Digby Pines, and La Vista at the Atlantica Resort.
 In writing this article, I’ve also learned that Chowder is also the main character of a cartoon in which all the main characters have food names like Schnitzel, Paninin, and Gazpacho.
 Might have to check that out.